-The current study presented a bird's eye perspective and insight into the implications of constructional emergence at different proficiency levels and aligned them with CEFR levels.
-As such, findings suggest and confirm that there is a correlation between usage-based syntactic indices and CEFR levels, that language is learned in a piecemeal fashion and speakers use highly repetitive fixed expressions, which can range anywhere from small constructions such as collocations to argument structure rules such as the transitive construction [nsubj-v-dobj] and with growing proficiency move towards an expanded mental construction.
-Finally, some constructions were aligned following CEFR levels and compared against expected skills of respective levels.
+The current study has presented a bird's eye view and insight into the implications of constructional emergence at different proficiency levels and aligned them with CEFR levels.
+As such, the findings suggest and confirm that there is a correlation between usage-based syntactic indices and CEFR levels, that language is learned in a piecemeal fashion and speakers use highly repetitive fixed expressions, which can range anywhere from small constructions such as collocations to argument structure rules such as the transitive construction [nsubj-v-dobj], but that with growing proficiency they move towards an expanded mental construction.
+Finally, some constructions were aligned with CEFR levels and compared against the expected skills of respective levels.
 This alignment suggests that speakers' knowledge of constructions partially follows a developmental sequence, with previous constructions combined with newer ones.
-The findings can prove useful for future SLA studies and applied construction grammar, whereby the teaching of constructions is concerned.
+The findings may prove useful for future SLA studies and applied construction grammar, where the teaching of constructions is concerned.